All Types of Insulation are Not Created Equal

-CEC Energy Services Supervisor
+CEC Director of Customer & Energy Services

-There are many types of insulation products: fiberglass batts, blown fiberglass, cellulose, rockwool, rigid foam products, spray foams, etc. While some products perform better than others, more importantly others are more cost effective in specific locations than others.
+There are many types of insulation products; fiberglass batts, blown fiberglass, cellulose, rockwool, rigid foam products, spray foams, etc. While some products perform better than others, more importantly others are more cost effective in specific locations than others.
 Each house is unique, and the following options are not the only options but are the most commonly installed and cost effective.

 The first locations we will analyze are the walls of the home.
 In 1973, the State Building Codes required a minimum R-11 to fill the 2” x 4” framed wall cavity.
 In 1992, the State increased framing requirements to 2” x 6” as well as the insulation to fill that cavity to an R-21.
 In either case the wall cavity is filled and physically will not allow further insulation to be added inside the cavity.
 Homes built prior to 1973 could have an empty framing cavity, and if that is the case could be filled with insulation.
 Blown cellulose and blown fiberglass are both cost effective options for a retrofit scenario, that can be blown into and fill the cavity.

 Most homes in Central Oregon have at least a marginal amount of insulation in the attic space.
 In 1973, State Building Codes required a minimum of R-19 insulation in the attic.
 Today’s Energy Star standards would require a minimum R-38, and many times R-50+ is recommended.
 The attic is most often a blown material, either cellulose or fiberglass.
 The most common and cost effective being a blown fiberglass.
 Fiberglass batts are an option; however they do not install or conform as nicely as a blown material around framing and other obstacles in the attic space.
 No matter what type of insulation your attic started with you can add more on top of it (some adjustments may be needed prior to adding), ultimately utilizing what is in place and compounding the end value.